-Recommendations for Future Work: Due to the limited amount of water resources affected and the recent data, KCC recommends continuing sampling the Trostle annually.
-Due to the drop in chlorides on the believed source area of the site, KCC does not recommend expanding the monitoring well matrix at this time.
-A small low volume recovery system is an option, but KCC is uncertain about how beneficial a system would be due to the aquifer's low deliverability.
+Recommendations for Future Work: Due to the limited amount of water resources affected and the recent data, KCC recommends continuing to sample the Trostle annually.
+KCC does not recommend expanding the monitoring well matrix at this time.
+A small, low-volume recovery system is an option, but KCC is uncertain about how beneficial a system would be due to the aquifer's low deliverability.
+Higher precipitation rates may help flush out the local system though KCC expects to see higher chlorides downgradient if that occurs.

-Estimated Long Term Cost: The estimated cost to the KCC on average is \$532 per year for site inspection, running an analysis of the water, and data and report preparation.
+Estimated Long-Term Cost: The estimated cost to the KCC, on average, is \$532 per year for site inspection, running an analysis of the water, and data and report preparation.

-Control No. Staff Hours/Expenditures Fund Expenditures FY 2021/22 Total 980038-001 14.5 Hrs. / \$455.93 F1 2021/22 Total Current Contaminate Level: 70 mg/L in MW-6 to 2,600 mg/L chlorides in MW-1 Status: 1.
-Site Assessment 2.
-Short Term M onitoring 3.
-Investigation 4.
-Long Term Monit toring 5.
+Control No. Staff Ho Staff Hours/Expenditures 8 Hrs. / \$243.36 nditures 980038-001 8 Hrs. / \$ 5 Total Current Contaminate Level: 32 mg/L in MW-6 to 3,651 mg/L chlorides in MW-3 Status: 1.
+Site Assessment t 2.
+Short Term Monitori ing 3.
+Investigation 🔀 4.
+Long Term Moni toring 5.
 Remediation Plan 6.
 Installation 7.
 Remediation 8.
 Post Rem.
-Mo onitoring 9.
+Monitori ng 9.
 Resolved